alexander5525/alexander5525/README.md

 ### 1️⃣ **Stock Analysis and Backtesting Tool**
 - **Description**: Built a Python program to backtest stock trading strategies written in `.py` scripts and compare their performance to the S&P 500.
 While I couldn’t implement automated trading, the tool is fully functional for backtesting and analyzing strategies.
-- **Technologies Used**: Python, Matplotlib, Pandas, Financial APIs
+- **Technologies Used**: Python, Pandas, Financial APIs, Tensorflow
 - **Repository**: https://github.com/alexander5525/stock

 ### 2️⃣ **Text-to-Audio Neural Network**